vaiserYT/DeadCellsMultiplayerMod/README.md

 # DeadCellsMultiplayerMod

 **DeadCellsMultiplayerMod** is a mod for **Dead Cells**, built on top of the **Dead Cells Core Modding API (DCCM)**.
-It adds **multiplayer support** via a local or virtual network: one player hosts a server, another connects — and you can explore levels together in real time.
+It adds **multiplayer support** via a local or virtual network: one player hosts a server, another connects — and you can explore levels together.

 ---